centrifugal/documentation/server/configuration.md

    [command]

 Available Commands:
-  version                   Centrifugo version number checkconfig               Check configuration file help [command]            Help about any command
+  version     Centrifugo version number checkconfig Check configuration file genconfig   Generate simple configuration file to start with help        Help about any command

 Flags:
-  -a, --address="localhost": address
+  -a, --address="127.0.0.1": address to listen on
   -c, --config="config.json": path to config file
   -d, --debug=false: debug mode - please, do not use it in production -e, --engine="memory": engine to use: memory or redis